apple/coremltools/docs-guides/_sources/source/mlmodel-utilities.md

 For example, if you want to compare the weights of a model showing unexpected results with the weights of a model with predictable results, you can use `get_weights_metadata()` to get a list of all the weights with their metadata.
 Use the `weight_threshold` parameter to set which weights are returned.
 A weight is included in the resulting dictionary only if its total number of elements are greater than `weight_threshold`.

 The metadata returned by the utility also offers information about the child ops the weight feeds into.
-The data returned by the API can then be used to customize the optimization of the model via the `ct.optimize.coreml` API -- for details, see [Customizing Ops to Compress](optimizecoreml-api-overview.md#customizing-ops-to-compress).
+The data returned by the API can then be used to customize the optimization of the model via the `ct.optimize.coreml` API.

 ### Using the Metadata